retraigo/deto_website/content/2024/events/non-technical-events/event1.md

 ---
 title: "Pulse Pop"
-description: "‌Lace Your Dancing Shoes and Ignite Your Dancing Flame."
+description: "‌Lace Your Dancing Shoes and Ignite Your Dancing Flame.
+Dance to Your Own Beat: Ignite the Stage with Passion"
 date: "2024-02-24"
 ---